 Sprayed or foamed-in-place applications of polyurethane insulation are usually cheaper than installing foam boards, and these applications usually perform better because the liquid foam molds itself to all of the surfaces.
 All closed-cell polyurethane foam insulation made today is produced with a non-HCFC (hydrochlorofluorocarbon) gas as the foaming agent.

-Low-density, open-cell polyurethane foams use air as the blowing agent and about an R-3.6 per inch which doesn't change over time.
-These foams are similar to conventional polyurethane foams, but are more flexible.
+Low-density, open-cell polyurethane foams use air as the blowing agent and have an R-value that doesn't change over time.
+These foams are similar to conventional polyurethane foams but are more flexible.
 Some low-density varieties use carbon dioxide (CO2) as the foaming agent.

 Low-density foams are sprayed into open wall cavities and rapidly expand to seal and fill the cavity.
 Slow expanding foam is also available, which is intended for cavities in existing homes.
 The liquid foam expands very slowly, reducing the chance of damaging the wall from overexpansion.
 The foam is water vapor permeable, remains flexible, and is resistant to wicking of moisture.
-It provides good air sealing and yields about R-3.6 per inch of thickness.
-It is also fire resistant and won't sustain a flame.
+It can provide good air sealing, is fire resistant, and won't sustain a flame.

 Soy-based, polyurethane liquid spray-foam products are also available.
-The cured R-value is about R-3.5 per inch.
 These products can be applied with the same equipment used for petroleum-based polyurethane foam products.

-Vermiculite and perlite consist of very small, lightweight pellets, which are made by heating rock pellets until they pop.
-This creates a type of loose-fill insulation with a thermal resistance of up to R-2.4 per inch.
-These pellets can be poured into place or mixed with cement to create a lightweight, less heat-conductive concrete.
+Perlite consists of very small, lightweight pellets, which are made by heating rock pellets until they pop.
+This creates a type of loose-fill insulation made of pellets that can be poured into place or mixed with cement to create a lightweight, less heat-conductive concrete.

 Cementitious Foam Insulation Material

 Cementitious insulation material is a cement-based foam used as sprayed-foam or foamed-in-placed insulation.
-One type of cementitious spray foam insulation known as air krete® contains magnesium silicate and has an R-value of about 3.9 per inch.
-With an initial consistency similar to shaving cream, air krete® is pumped into closed cavities.
+One type of cementitious spray foam insulation known as aircrete® contains magnesium silicate and has an initial consistency similar to shaving cream.
+Air krete® is pumped into closed cavities.
 Cementitious foam costs about as much as polyurethane foam, is nontoxic and nonflammable, and is made from minerals (like magnesium oxide) extracted from seawater.

 Phenolic Foam Insulation Material

 Phenolic (phenol-formaldehyde) foam was somewhat popular years ago as rigid foam board insulation.
-It is currently available only as a foamed-in-place insulation.
+It currently has limited availability as a board insulation and is also available as a foamed-in-place insulation.

-Phenolic foamed-in-place insulation has a R-4.8 value per inch of thickness and uses air as the foaming agent.
+Phenolic foamed-in-place insulation uses air as the foaming agent.
 One major disadvantage of phenolic foam is that it can shrink up to 2% after curing, which makes it less popular today.

 Facings are fastened to insulation materials during the manufacturing process.
 A facing protects the insulation's surface, holds the insulation together, and facilitates fastening to building components.
 Some types of facing can also act as an air barrier, radiant barrier, and/or vapor barrier and some even provide flame resistance.

 Common facing materials include kraft paper, white vinyl sheeting, and aluminum foil.
-All of these materials act as an air barrier and vapor barrier.
+All of these materials act as a vapor barrier and an air barrier if the joints between the insulation boards are taped and sealed.
 Aluminum foil can also act as a radiant barrier.
 Your climate and where and how you're installing the insulation in your home will determine what type of facing and/or barrier, if any, you'll need.